DPS Foundation Teacher Awards

 The evaluation criteria are based upon the goal of the proposal, the project’s relevance to the goal, and the value of student progress achieved by the project.
 Extra points may be earned (see accompanying TIPS).

-At the end of the grant period, grant recipients will be required to submit a project evaluation, photos of student participation, and a few student letters of gratitude.
+At the end of the award period, award recipients will be required to submit a project evaluation and photos of student participation.
+THIS IS A REQUIREMENT of receiving this award: you will be asked to sign a contract before your award is dispersed.
 These will be used on our website and in other media to attract more donors.

 Grant money cannot be used for monetary rewards for students, salaries, professional development, food, or workshop fees.
 Equipment purchased becomes the property of DPS.

-Winners will be notified on or before January 9, 2023.
-Winners will be publicized via press release, social media, DBOE meeting and other media outlets.
+Winners will be notified on or before June.
+Winners will be publicized via press release, social media, and other media outlets.
+Winners will be recognized with a certificate at a DBOE full board meeting (date TBD).

 Proposal Writing Tips

-- Write your proposal so as to convince the committee that your proposal should be funded.
+6. Write your proposal to convince the committee that your proposal should be funded.
 Typically, the committee does not grant funds for video cameras, digital cameras, computer software, or technology equipment.
 However, exceptions have been made for extremely well-written, unique, and creative proposals.

-- Demonstrate an innovative instructional curricular method, especially literacy- based instruction, immigrant education, instrumental music integration, and STEM.
+• Demonstrate an innovative instructional curricular method, especially literacy- based instruction, instrumental music integration, and STEM.

 We Are Built on Community Support